 Management recognizes that in order for us to meet our capital requirements, and continue to operate, additional financing will be necessary.
 We plan to raise additional funds to fund our business operations but there is no assurance that such additional funds will be available for us to finance our operations on acceptable terms, if at all.
-The Company's current cash, cash equivalents and investments will enable the support of operations through August 2024.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern, see Note 2(a).
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The Company's current cash and cash equivalents are estimated to support operations through August 2024.
+We have based these estimates on assumptions and plans, which may change and which could impact the magnitude and/or timing of operating expenses and our cash runway, See Note 2(a).